Anglo-Hindu law: Warren Hastings' Plan of 1772

-Warren Hastings was appointed under a new parliamentary act in 1772 to the newly created position of governor-general and was instructed by the Court of Directors to stabilize the governance of the Bengal territories.
-Hastings' plan for the better administration of Bengal was centered on British officers being designated a "collector".
+Warren Hastings was appointed under a new act of Parliament, the East India Company Act 1772 (13 Geo.
+3. c.
+63), to the newly created position of governor-general and was instructed by the Court of Directors to stabilise the governance of the Bengal territories.
+Hastings' plan for the better administration of Bengal was centred on British officers being designated a "collector".
 The collector would be assigned to a defined area (district) with provincial boundaries and would have mixed executive and judicial power in these areas.
 Hastings is a very significant figure in the realm of British Imperialism; he was the man who knew the natives and who was to represent the forces of law and order.

 He maintained that the natives had an effective administration structure consonant with Indian theory and practice.
 Though it was clearly not based on European principles, he premised his plan on this notion.
 Unfortunately, during the fifty years leading up to Hastings' plan, the Bengali system had nearly collapsed.
 Fortunately, Hastings was more than qualified to essentially start anew.
 He had a European education and for the first fifteen years of his career, he was stationed near the court of the last effective provincial governors of Bengal.
 Hastings knew how an Indian state functioned and believed that it was the textual tradition that was relevant to developing British administrative institutions.

 Hastings' plan called for two courts.
 One court dealt with revenue and civil litigation and was called the court of Dewani.
 The other court dealt with internal order and criminal law and was called the Faujdari court.
 The "collector", as mentioned above, acted as a judge as he established the facts in the case based on testimony, most commonly depositions from the witnesses, and the documentary evidence was put before the court.
 His assistant (dewan) and a pandit then found the law that was applicable to the case.
 Legal specialists, or law professors, interpreted the codes in the legal texts and provided authoritative decisions on the applicable codes.
 This was the basis for Anglo-Hindu case law.
-Hastings' was responsible for rejecting the despotic model of Indian law as he stressed the importance of utilizing "Indian law" throughout his career.
+Hastings' was responsible for rejecting the despotic model of Indian law as he stressed the importance of utilising "Indian law" throughout his career.